 Later on, in my law school days, I started yet again another blog.
 This time, it was on legal issues and I just squeezed all of the legal cases or sections that I’ve learnt in law school all into a blog.
 It became sort of a cheap looking database.
 I used the free Blogspot domain again.
 I applied for Adsense and was accepted for that blog.
 I stupidly asked everyone to click on the ads and I myself clicked on the ads using the computer at the university library.
 Of course, my Adsense account was banned in a few days.
 Stupid me.
 I gave up on that blog as well.

 After finally qualifying as a practicing lawyer, I somehow decided to try blogging again, and I created this blog which I intend to grow seriously as a blogger.

 There were many questions that I thought of before starting this blog and made so many mistakes on the way.
 The first thing that most bloggers do is to figure out their niche before even getting their domain name.
 I was so undecided I couldn’t pick a niche as I wasn’t really exceptional at anything.
 So here I am, running a blog with multiple niches hoping to be successful some day.
-I even wrote an article on why you should just blog about anything and choose a niche.
-I’m not sure if I should have chosen a niche but that’s another topic altogether.

 Moving on to the topic in hand.